AnClark/faust-vst/README.md

 choose a tuning from a collection of MTS sysex files determined at load time.
 (This feature can also be disabled with a corresponding compilation option, please check the Makefile for details.)
 You then just need to drop some MTS sysex (.syx) files into the ~/.faustvst/tuning folder.
-(Instead of ~/.faustvst you can also pick a different faustvst "home" folder by setting the FAUSTVST_HOME environment variable accordingly.)

-If the ~/.faustvst/tuning folder is present and contains some MTS sysex files in the right format, then the `tuning` control becomes available on all faust-vst instrument plugins which have been compiled with this option.
+If this folder is present and contains some MTS sysex files in the right format, then the `tuning` control becomes available on all faust-vst instrument plugins which have been compiled with this option.
 The control usually takes the form of a slider which shows the current value (both the basename of the tuning file and the corresponding numeric value).
-The tunings are numbered in alphabetic order; a slider value of 0 denotes the default tuning (equal temperament).
+The tunings are numbered in alphabetic order starting at 1; a slider value of 0 denotes the default tuning (equal temperament).
 Changing the slider value in the control GUI provided by your VST host adjusts the tuning accordingly.

 This controller-based method for changing the tuning will of course become rather unwieldy if you need to work with a large number of different tunings.